 Autumn has long been my favourite season – I just love it when the leaves turn golden brown, the sun goes low in the sky and the nights start drawing in – but I’ve never actually worked out when it officially begins in the UK.

-I’ve always thought that Autumn started somewhere in October, but others have been quick to point out that the Autumn equinox is on the 21st of September.
+I’ve always thought that Autumn started somewhere in October, but others have been quick to point out that it’s marked by the Autumn equinox near the end of September.

 But September still feels like Summer to me.